diego-aslz/diego-aslz.github.io/_posts/2017-05-28-what-the-heck-is-a-12-factor-app.md

 output stream_.
 A 12-factor app should have logs streamed to the standard output and they you should be available even in production environment.

-Services [Papertrail](https://papertrailapp.com/) can help you here.
+Services like [Papertrail](https://papertrailapp.com/) can help you here.

 ## #12 - Admin processes
 > Run admin/management tasks as one-off processes.